Cyphrme/URLFormJS/README.md

 Where `nose?name=bob` is the **fragment**, `nose` is the **fragment anchor**, and `?name=bob` is the **fragment query**.

+For more complete naming of URI's see [FileVer][FileVer] (and in the future package "Cyphrme/URIPath").

 In this example, since the query parameter and the fragment query parameter have the same key name of "name", the value of "bob" will take precedence over the value "ferret".